Joan Crawford plays Joan Prescott, a flirtatious, spoiled and privileged New Yorker, with a habit of turning men’s heads.

-She lands at the campsite of Larry Kerrigan and winds up marrying the cowpoke, who just happens to work for her dad.
+She winds up at the campsite of Larry Kerrigan, a cowpoke who happens to work for her dad, and starts flirting as usual.

 And while he’ll dress in a tux to make his new bride happy, he won’t stand by and continue to watch her dance and flirt with other men, though she seems to think nothing’s unusual about such behavior.

-Crawford is at her eye-batting best in this early talkee, that’s surprisingly risque at times.
+Crawford is at her eye-batting best in this early talkie, that’s surprisingly risque at times.
 Ricardo Cortez plays the playboy who’d like to seduce her, married or not.
-Dorothy Sebastian plays “Lizzie,” Joan’s sister, who keeps losing boyfriends to her.
+Dorothy Sebastian plays “Lizzie,” Joan’s sister.

 Cliff Edwards provides comic relief as Froggy, a cowpoke who finds his horse, Sam, easier to understand than the blond socialite he has his eyes on.